 To make up your mind and decide if Ruby is a good choice, you should rely on some facts about it, and that's the goal of this article.

-Ruby is a dynamic Object Oriented language, which allows you to design your applications using Composition, Inheritance and Interfaces.
-In Ruby how the object behaves is more important than what the object is.
+Ruby allows you to design your applications using Composition, Inheritance and Interfaces.
+In Ruby, how the objects behave is more important than what the objects are.
 That's called Duck typing.

-Dynamic means that you can create methods and classes at runtime.
-That allows defining Domain Specific Languages (DSL), which seem to extend the language with new functionalities.
+In short, it means that you can create methods and classes at runtime.
+That allows creating Domain-Specific Languages (DSL), which seem to extend the language with new functionalities.

 For instance, let's consider ActiveRecord (the Ruby ORM to access Databases).
 It defines a DSL to create associations between models.
-Consider this code:
+In the following code:

 class Author < ApplicationRecord has_many :books end

-Yukihiro Matsumoto and the Ruby community are continually improving Ruby.
-They recently released Version 3, which is three times faster than version 2.
+Yukihiro Matsumoto and the Ruby team are continually improving Ruby.
+They recently released Version 3, which is (almost) three times faster than version 2.
 That was an achievement since speed has been a weakness of the language.

 Thanks to Ruby on Rails (and other web frameworks), Ruby stands out for Web development and API building.

-A new Ruby on Rails version (the 7th) is about to be released.
+A new Ruby on Rails version (the 7th) will be released soon.
 RoR is an old framework - the initial release was back in 2004 - but continuous updates make it modern, stable and suitable for a wide range of Web applications.

 Some companies are happy to hire and train developers skilled in other languages to code in Ruby since Rubyists are not easy to find.
 I coached some Python developers to work on Ruby projects.
 They caught up pretty fast, even though there are few concepts new for Pythonistas - it is not just syntax.

 In the UK, various Gov departments use Ruby in many projects.
-I've worked at Dep. for Education, Ministry of Justice and HMRC, and there is a high demand for Rubyist to maintain and expand those projects, which must continue to serve the citizens for many years.
+I've worked at DfE, MoJ and HMRC, and there is a high demand for Rubyists to maintain and expand those projects, which must continue to serve the citizens for many years.

-One last thing to consider is that in most Startups, time-to-market is vital.
-Solving the problem and getting feedback from the users first is more important than focusing on performance.
-A team that gets feedback soon, can quickly react to correct and improve the product.
+One last thing to consider is that in most start-ups, time-to-market is vital.
+At first, solving the problem and getting feedback from the users is more important than focusing on performance.
+A team that gets feedback early can quickly react to correct and improve the product.

 Finally, there are reasons not to choose Ruby.
 If you don't care about building web applications, look at other programming languages best suited to what you want to create.

 Those are just a few examples of choosing the right tool for the job.
-If web applications are your thing, then the time and efforts you spend to learn Ruby will be worthwhile.
+If web applications are your thing, then the time and efforts to learn Ruby will be worthwhile.